pharo-nosql/OmniBase/documentation/original-api-reference.md

 **getFirst**

-Answers first association and positiones cursor to the first key in the dictionary.
+Answers first association and positions cursor to the first key in the dictionary.
 Answer nil if dictionary is empty.

 **getLast**

-Answers the last association and positiones cursor to the last key in the dictionary.
+Answers the last association and positions cursor to the last key in the dictionary.
 Answer nil if dictionary is empty.